Non-Biological Human Remains

 The return of remains…either biological or non-biological…accomplishes this.

-Americans are in possession of an estimated 50,000 Yosegaki Hinomaru.
-Thousands of these are under the direct control of the United States government.
+Americans are believed to be in possession of an estimated 50,000 Yosegaki Hinomaru flags, and thousands of these are directly controlled by the United States government.

-The 80th Anniversary of the End of WWII will occur three years from now.
+The 80th Anniversary of the End of WWII is in 2025.

-There are millions and millions of Japanese brothers, sisters, sons and daughters who were young children or babies during the war.
-They have lived their entire lives with the lingering grief of a missing close relative.
+Millions of Japanese individuals, including brothers, sisters, sons, and daughters who were young children or babies during the war, have carried the weight of a missing close relative throughout their entire lives.

-America has an unparalleled opportunity to bring closure to countless families.
-At the same time, we can demonstrate our friendship and show the world our humanity and compassion towards others.
+America holds a unique and unparalleled opportunity to provide closure to countless families.
+Simultaneously, it allows us to showcase our friendship and demonstrate our humanity and compassion to the world.

 For more information contact: